dbos-inc/dbos-docs/docs/python/programming-guide.md

 2. `insert_greeting` &mdash; Uses [SQLAlchemy](https://docs.sqlalchemy.org/en/20/core/) to record the greeting in the database.

 Importantly, **both are ordinary Python functions**.
-However, we apply to each a DBOS annotation so that we can durably execute them.
+However, we apply to each a DBOS annotation so we can durably execute them later.
-[`DBOS.step`](../python/tutorials/step-tutorial.md) is an annotation we can apply to any Python function to use it as a step in a durable workflow.
+- [`DBOS.step`](../python/tutorials/step-tutorial.md) is an annotation we can apply to any function to use it as a step in a durable workflow.
-[`DBOS.transaction`](../python/tutorials/transaction-tutorial.md) is a special type of step optimized for functions that perform database operations.
+- [`DBOS.transaction`](../python/tutorials/transaction-tutorial.md) is a special type of step optimized for performing database operations.

-Stop your app with CTRL+C then restart it with `dbos start`.
-Make a few visits to the greeting URL in your browser (http://localhost:8000/greeting/Mike).
-With every new visit, the app should log first that it has recorded your greeting in the guestbook, then that it has recorded your greeting in the database.
+To see your app working, restart it with `dbos start`.
+Then, visit this URL: http://localhost:8000/greeting/Mike.
+When you visit, your app should log first that it has recorded your greeting in the guestbook, then that it has recorded your greeting in the database.

 ```
-14:54:13 [    INFO] (dbos:main.py:24) >>> STEP 1: Signed the guestbook for Mike
+14:54:13 [    INFO] (dbos:main.py:21) >>> STEP 1: Signed the guestbook for Mike
-14:54:13 [    INFO] (dbos:main.py:37) >>> STEP 2: Greeting to Mike recorded in the database!
+14:54:13 [    INFO] (dbos:main.py:28) >>> STEP 2: Greeting to Mike recorded in the database!
 ```

 ## 3. Durable Execution with Workflows